jsleung1/project4_docker_kubernetes/README.md

     - For the build process, it run docker-compose with the latest source code changes.
     - After the docker images were successfully built, it will push the images to my Docker hub, by TRAVIS_BUILD_ID, and also tag/push the Docker images as latest.
     - From the environmental variables in Travis settings, it will fill the stripped udacitykubeone-kubeconfig-bare-travis such that Travis can access our Kubernetes cluster.
     - Travis CI will update the four images in the Kubernetes pod using rolling-update by running ```kubectl set image```.
-(For details, please refer to my .travis.yml).
+(For details, please refer to the .travis.yml).
+    - Run the following command to ensure Kubernetes successfully rollout the new deployment:
+      ```
+      kubectl rollout status deployment reverseproxy
+      kubectl rollout status deployment frontend
+      kubectl rollout status deployment backend-feed
+      kubectl rollout status deployment backend-user
+      ```
+    - Also, we can verify a new version is deployed by Kubernetes from Travis by looking at the scale up/down of the replica sets using the following command:
+      ```
+      kubectl describe deployment reverseproxy
+      kubectl describe deployment frontend
+      kubectl describe deployment backend-feed
+      kubectl describe deployment backend-user
+      ```
+    - At this point, we want to verify the behavior of the updated Udagram application after succeesfully deployed in Kubernetes cluster using Travis CI:
+      - Execute ```kubectl port-forward service/reverseproxy 8080:8080```
+      - Execute ```kubectl port-forward service/frontend 8100:8100```
+      - Verify the software changes of the Udagram by going to http://localhost:8100 in the web browser:
+        - Udagram will appear with different colors (For demostration purpose, I have updated the scss of the ionic client).
+        - User is able to login to Udagram.
+        - User is able to view the images of the feed.
+        - User is able to upload images in Udagram.